Secret Journey (1939 film)

 Secret Journey is a 1939 British thriller film directed by John Baxter and starring Basil Radford, Silvia St. Claire and Thorley Walters.
-The film was made at M.P.
-Studios, Elstree, by British National Films as a supporting feature.
+It was written by Michael Hogan.

 It is a remake of the 1936 French film Wolves Between Them, itself based on a novel by Charles Robert-Dumas.
-It was released in the United States in 1940 under the alternative title Among Human Wolves.
+It was released in the United States in 1940 as Among Human Wolves.

 Synopsis

 The screenplay concerns a British agent who travels to Berlin to recover a top-secret invention that has been stolen by German intelligence.